-The Technology Team is your liaison with the University Office of Information Technology (OIT), the CU Office of Digital Education (ODE), CU Online, CU Denver Facilities, and any external vendors or partners connecting with SEHD systems.
+The SEHD Technology & Learning Team is your liaison with the University Office of Information Technology (OIT), , CU Online, CU Denver Facilities, and any external vendors or partners connecting with SEHD systems.

 This team serves as your primary point of contact for the acquisition, installation, or repair of ANY/ALL technology and equipment housed within the SEHD.
 This includes computers, software, and equipment for employees, students, grants, and school operations.